SAP/ui5-webcomponents/docs/Assets.md

 ### `base` package

-The `base` package provides CLDR assets and common additional theme parameters.
+The `base` package provides CLDR assets.

 `import "@ui5/webcomponents-base/dist/Assets.js";`

 Usually you don't need to import the assets directly from the `base` package (unless you are developing a Web Components package of your own), but rather from the package(s) containing the actual web components you'll be using in your app.

+### `theme-base` package

+The `theme-base` package provides common parameters for all themes.

+`import "@ui5/webcomponents-theme-base/dist/Assets.js";`

+Usually you don't need to import the assets directly from the `theme-base` package (unless you are developing a Web Components package of your own), but rather from the package(s) containing the actual web components you'll be using in your app.

 ### `main` package

 The `main` package's `Assets.js` import provides package specific additional theming parameters and i18n assets.
-All assets from the `base` package are also imported.
+All assets from the `base` and `theme-base` packages are also imported automatically so you don't have to worry about them.

 `import "@ui5/webcomponents/dist/Assets.js";`

 ### `fiori` package

 The `fiori` package's `Assets.js` import provides package specific additional theming parameters and i18n assets.
-All assets from the `main` package are also imported.
+All assets from the `main` package are also imported since the `fiori` package internally uses features of the `main` package.

 `import "@ui5/webcomponents-fiori/dist/Assets.js";`